localstack-samples/localstack-snowflake-samples/credit-scoring-with-snowpark/README.md

 # Credit Scoring with Snowpark & LocalStack

 This notebook demonstrates how to use Snowpark for Python to perform exploratory data analysis (EDA) on a credit scoring dataset.
-This notebook uses LocalStack's Snowflake to run Snowflake data pipelines locally.
+This notebook uses LocalStack's Snowflake emulator to run Snowflake data pipelines locally.

 ## Prerequisites